Skip to content

 A new parser with config fallback behavior

-• options.getConfigPath: Function to extract config file path from parsed result
+Function to extract config file path from parsed result.
+Optional when using the load callback.

 Limitations

-• File I/O is asyncrunWithConfig() always returns a Promise due to file reading
+• File I/O is async — config loading always returns a Promise due to file reading, so use runAsync() or run() (which returns a Promise when contexts are provided)

-• JSON only by default — Other formats require the fileParser option (single-file mode) or custom loading logic (custom load mode)
+• JSON only by default — Other formats require the fileParser option on createConfigContext() or a custom load callback

 • Two-pass parsing — Parsing happens twice (once to extract config path, once with config data), which has a performance cost